350 Legend vs 5.56 | Is 350 Legend a Multi-Purpose AR-15 Round?

 HOP Munitions 170 Grain Soft Point

-The HOP Munitions 170 Grain Soft Point stands out as our top choice for a multi-purpose AR-15 round in the 350 Legend category.
+The HOP Munitions 170 Grain Soft Point is our top choice for a multi-purpose AR-15 round in the 350 Legend category.

 350 Legend – 170gr Soft Point – 20 Rounds